charleshages/COT3502/Tutorials/Tutorial_1.md

 - **Open-source**: Python is free and open-source (meaning you can download the entire source code)
 - **Versatility**: Python is one of the fastest-growing programming languages globally due to its versatility and ease of use.
 It's suitable for various applications, from app/game development, website development, machine learning and AI, image processing, as well as advanced math and data science.
 - **Community Support**: Python is backed by a large community of programmers.
 This vast support community ensures that solutions to common problems are readily available.
-If coders run into a stumbling block or have a question about something in Python, finding a solution is relatively easy; somebody is bound to have encountered the same problem – just Google it (this is mostly how I learned Python).
+If coders run into a stumbling block or have a question about something in Python, finding a solution is relatively easy; somebody is bound to have encountered the same problem.
 - **Academic Preference**: Python has become the go-to computing language in academia.
 It offers the same (or even better) functionality and simplicity as other paid software like MatLab and Mathematica, but for free.
 - **Real-world Applications**: Python is not just popular in academia; it's also widely adopted in the industry.
 Here are some notable examples: